-(2) A Maintenance or Repair project is subject to provisions as specified in OAR 250-014-0050.
-An Alteration or Addition project is subject to provisions as specified in OAR 250-014-0060.
-Buoys and Other Floating Devices are subject to provisions as specified in OAR 250-014-0070.
+(2) Maintenance or Repair project is subject to provisions as specified in Section 250-014-0050.
+An Alteration or Addition project is subject to provisions as specified in Section 250-014-0060.
+Buoys and Other Floating Devices are subject to provisions as specified in Section 250-014-0070.

-(3) Applicants shall submit a completed Certification Form, for each project, to the Board for review and approval.
-The Certification Form shall be in such form as required by the Board.
-Incom-plete Certification Forms will not be considered.
+(3) Applicant shall submit a completed Certification Form, for each project, to the Board for review and approval.
+The Certification Form shall be in such forms as required by the Board.
+Incomplete Certification Forms will not be considered.

-(4) The applicant shall furnish information on the method(s) and material(s) used to encapsulate a floating structure and include any other information deemed necessary by the Board to ascertain compliance with this rule.
+(4) The Applicant shall furnish information on the method(s) and material(s) used to encapsulate a floating structure and include any other information deemed necessary by the Board to ascertain compliance with this rule.

-(5) If the proposed project is found to be consistent with these rules, the Board shall give the applicant written approval.
+(5) If the proposed project is found to be consistent with these rules, the Board shall give the person written approval.